William A. Haseltine

 Vice President and Directorwzyvaq@npprffu.bet

-Mr. Lind has over twenty years of on the ground asset management and investment banking experience in India, South Asia, and Hong Kong, including as CEO and managing director of Ashmore India.
-Earlier, he founded and ran Strategic Partners, a US and India boutique advisory and investment firm managing proprietary capital, based in Mumbai and London.
+Mr. Lind has more than twenty years of on the ground asset management and investment banking experience in India, South Asia, and Hong Kong, including as CEO and managing director of Ashmore India.
+Earlier, he founded and ran Strategic Partners, a US and India boutique advisory and investment firm managing proprietary capital, based in Santa Barbara, New York and Mumbai.
 Prior to Strategic Partners, for two years, he was the initial CEO of Tata Telecom Maharashtra (formerly Hughes Ispat Ltd.), the basic telecom license holder for Maharashtra and Karnataka.
 Before moving to India, Mr. Lind was a senior associate at White & Case in London and New York.
 He began his career as a vice president at Salomon Brothers in New York and as an associate at O’Sullivan Graev & Karabell.
-Mr. Lind is on the board and investment committee of the Samena Capital India Credit Fund and is an advisor to numerous companies, including the Interlink Group, Essar, Cielo24, Cogi, and Aduro.
+Mr. Lind manages an active proprietary investment firm, including a Fund-of-Funds, Co-Investment Fund and Direct Investment platform.

 Tianqiao Chen is the founder, chairman, and chief executive officer of Shanda Group, a global investment group.
 Mr. Chen and his family founded Shanda Group in 1999, first as an online game company, with three subsidiaries listed on NASDAQ.
 The business has since expanded to include private equity, public market, and real estate investments.